InfraRed Investigation in Singapore (IRIS) Observatory: Urban heat island contributors and mitigators analysis using neighborhood-scale thermal imaging: Materials and Methods

-As mentioned in Section \ref{sec:definition_urban_heat_flux}, various weather conditions measured by the AWSN need to be used for estimating the sensible and latent heat flux.
+As mentioned in Section \ref{sec:definition_urban_heat_flux}, various parameters measured by weather stations need to be used for estimating sensible and latent heat fluxes.
 For instance, sensible and latent heat fluxes emitted by buildings and vegetation observed at Position I was assessed from the temperature, relative humidity, and wind speed as measured by the Weather Station 12.
-Latent heat fluxes emitted by vegetation also depend on the solar radiation, which was defined from measurements of the Weather Station 2.
+The latent heat flux emitted by vegetation also depends on the solar radiation, which was defined from measurements of the Weather Station 2.
 Measurements obtained from the Weather Station 2 were used to evaluate sensible and latent heat fluxes observed at Position II.
 Heat fluxes observed at Position III and IV were estimated from weather conditions measured by Weather Stations 3 and 5, respectively.